A History Of Haste Hill Golf Club

 A Haste Hill team triumphed 9½ - 8½ in a match on Sunday 26th July 1942, played against a team representing 13 Battalion Home Guard.
 Despite the Home Guard having been on night exercises the night before the match, they clearly gave a solid account of themselves.

-Bert Pearson retired from his role as Course Professional & Manager in 1945, once the war had ended.
-Bert had given 16 years of his career to ensuring the early success of Haste Hill, including the assistance he gave to Sandy Herd in the design of the extended 18 hole course and later the 9 hole pitch & putt course.
-He had also donated a notable silver cup to be awarded as the prize for an annual Mixed Foursomes Competition, which had been running from at least as early as 1933.
+After 16 years at Haste Hill Bert Pearson retired from his role as Course Professional & Manager in 1945, once the war had ended.
+His efforts were key to the success of the course, notably assisting in the design of the extended 18 hole course and later the 9 hole pitch & putt course.
+He had also donated an impressive silver cup to be awarded as the prize for an existing, annual Mixed Foursomes Competition, which had been running from at least as early as 1930.
 Sadly the trophy has since been lost and the Pearson Cup no longer appears on the club calendar.
-He & his wife were very popular amongst the members and Bert was succeeded by Mr John G T Doe who was also to donate a cup to the club, which is still played for, to this day.
+He & his wife were very popular amongst the members who presented him with a cheque to show their gratitude.

 *The currency systems prior to decimalistion used '£' for pounds, 's' for shillings and 'd' for pence.
 There were 12 d or pence to a shilling and 20 s or shillings to the pound.
 You will probably have worked out there were 240 d or pence to the pound